 Successful SMART goal (priority) setting is an essential skill for both personal and professional success.
 If you aren’t setting goals, you’re likely not making progress.
 However, research by the University of Scranton found that 92% of people who set New Year's resolutions never achieve them.

 Business goals don't fare much better; 67% of great strategies fail due to poor execution.
 Writing an effective goal will increase your chances of successfully achieving that goal, or quarterly rock.
 Fortunately, goal-setting is a skill that you can learn and improve.
-Setting goals and priorities is essential to running a great company so it is worth the time and effort to improve this skill.
+Setting goals and priorities is essential to running a great company so it is worth the time and effort to improve this skill to write effective performance goals.

-Here are 6 Easy Steps to Writing Effective Goals and Priorities:
+Here are 6 Easy Steps to Writing Actionable Goals and Priorities:

 - Assign an Accountable Owner.
 Many people may contribute work to your priority or goal, but there should only be one owner—one person who is ultimately accountable for the priority's success.
 Without one clear owner, the goal may slip off your radar screen; you need someone who is driving it, coordinating all the moving parts, keeping the momentum going and ensuring the work gets done.

 - Establish Timing.
 When setting priorities always include a start and end date, and be realistic about what you can accomplish in a given time-frame.
-Having a due date is important, especially if others are dependent on your completing this goal.
+Time bound goals are important, especially if others are dependent on your completing this goal and create a sense of urgency.

 - Clearly Define Success.
 Determine clear success criteria for your priority so you know what it looks like to achieve the goal.
 If your goal is a business one, ensure your expectations on success are aligned with everyone on the team.
 Everyone needs to agree on when we reach the goal to ensure that we are achieving success.
 We use a simple Red-Yellow-Green method to set clear success criteria: